ascott1/ethical-web-dev/web-apps-privacy-security/02-privacy.md

 ## Do Not Track

 With this information about the ways in which users can be tracked, how can we, as web developers, advocate for our user's privacy?
 My belief is that the first step is to advocate for the respect of the [Do Not Track](https://www.w3.org/TR/tracking-compliance/)(DNT) browser setting.
 Do Not Track is a browser setting that allows users to specify a preference to not be tracked by the sites they visit.
-When a user has enabled the Do Not Track setting in their browser, that responds with the HTTP header field `DNT`.
+When a user has enabled the Do Not Track setting in their browser, the browser responds with the HTTP header field `DNT`.

+According to the [Electronic Frontier Foundation](https://www.eff.org/pages/understanding-effs-do-not-track-policy-universal-opt-out-tracking), Do Not Track boils down to sites agreeing not to collect personally identifiable information through methods such as cookies and fingerprinting as well as agreeing not to retain individual user browser data beyond 10 days.
+The noted exceptions to this policy are when a site is legally responsible for maintaining this information, the information is needed to complete a transaction, or if a user has given explicit consent.

 With Do Not Track enabled, browsers send an HTTP header response with a `DNT` value of `1`: